oracle/docker-images/OracleDatabase/SingleInstance/README.md

     -e ORACLE_CHARACTERSET=<your character set> \
     -v [<host mount point>:]/opt/oracle/oradata \
     oracle/database:21.3.0-xe

     Parameters:
        --name:        The name of the container (default: auto generated)
        -p:            The port mapping of the host port to the container port.
-                      Two ports are exposed: 1521 (Oracle Listener), 5500 (EM Express) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
+                      Two ports are exposed: 1521 (Oracle Listener), 5500 (EM Express) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDBADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
                       The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
                       The data volume to use for the database.
-                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
-                      If omitted the database will not be persisted over container recreation.
+                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container If omitted the database will not be persisted over container recreation.
        -v /opt/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
                       Optional: A volume with custom scripts to be run after database startup.